-Wholesale Distributed Generation (WDG) refers to DG systems that connect to the local distribution grid and sell the electricity they produce to the local utility.
-The clean local energy produced by WDG is used to serve local energy demand.
+Wholesale distributed generation (wholesale DG) refers to distributed generation systems that connect to the distribution grid and sell the electricity they produce to the local utility to serve local energy demand (as shown below).

-- WDG serves only local load and avoids the expensive, inefficient, and environmentally harmful effects of long-distance transmission infrastructure.
+- Wholesale DG serves only local load and avoids the expensive, inefficient, and environmentally harmful effects of long-distance transmission infrastructure.

-- WDG projects keep energy dollars close to home and grow local economies, driving economic stimulation, including job growth.
+- Wholesale DG projects keep energy dollars close to home and grow local economies, driving economic stimulation, including job growth.

-- WDG projects come online quickly and avoid the lengthy and expensive process of building new, large, centralized power plants and transmission lines.
+- Wholesale DG projects come online quickly and avoid the lengthy and expensive process of building new, large, centralized power plants and transmission lines.

-- WDG projects democratize access to clean local energy by giving more parties the opportunity to participate, and not just homeowners or large corporate entities.
+- Wholesale DG projects democratize access to clean local energy by giving more parties the opportunity to participate, and not just homeowners or large corporate entities.